ohler55/odisk/README.md

 [GnuPG.org](http://www.gnupg.org).
 Follow the instruction on [GnuPG.org](http://www.gnupg.org) site for installation.

-Orefs is now ready to use. ssh and sftp must be running on the remote site and credentials must be installed so that the user is not prompted for a password when using ssh or sftp.
+oDisk is now ready to use. ssh and sftp must be running on the remote site and credentials must be installed so that the user is not prompted for a password when using ssh or sftp.